Bald Taper Fade Haircuts

 Man with soft pompadour hairstyle with side fade

-A relaxed take on the previous style, the soft pompadour fade is smoother and more natural.
+A relaxed take on that, the soft pompadour fade is smoother and more natural.
 The fade blends mid to low, keeping the lines subtle and the top softly curved.

-This version suits men who prefer effortless volume rather than stiff styling.
-It works best on medium-thick hair and is easy to maintain with matte clay or volumizing spray.
-The mid taper bald fade transition gives it a clean, everyday polish.
+It suits anyone who prefers easy volume over stiff styling, and it works best on medium-thick hair with a matte clay or volumizing spray.
+The mid taper transition gives it a clean, everyday polish.

 Combover Taper Fade